-It was the end of my two-week artist residency at Indiana Dunes National Lakeshore and I had found the perfect location for the painting that would be the culmination of my time there.
+It was the end of my two-week artist residency at Indiana Dunes National Park and I had found the perfect location for the painting that would be the culmination of my time there.

 It would be large so as to convey the majesty of the dunes.

 It would pull the viewer in: to climb the steep slopes of the dunes, touch the pine branches, step over the delicate grasses, and feel the excitement of knowing the lake is behind the last dune.

 The painting would focus on composition, emphasizing the triangular patterns created by the sand masses and the dark pine trees.
 I had it all worked out in my sketchbook.
 I was after simplicity, drama, and reverence.

 It was a cool and comfortable morning, perfect conditions for the hike of about ½ mile from the car to the exposed platform with the view I had discovered.

 I parked at West Beach, loaded my trusty sand cart (leaving my sun umbrella in the car) and hiked along the beach into the dunes on the Dune Succession Trail.
 After the challenge of pulling the cart through the soft sand, it was a relief when the trail turned into a boardwalk.
 The boardwalk led to the base of a wooden staircase that seemed to lead up to the sky.